JacobBanta/BiAxis/README.md

 ### Scripting

-The game engine allows users to create custom scripts that can be loaded and executed by the engine.
+BiAxis allows users to create custom scripts that can be loaded and executed by the engine.
 The scripts can define several functions, including `init`, `deinit`, `render`, `update`, and `fixedUpdate`, which are called by the engine at specific times.

 #### Script Functions